-Bangladesh is the world's third-largest Muslim-majority nation, with Muslims making up nearly 90 percent of its 144 million populations (http://themuslim.ca).
-She arranges so many religious programs like Bishwa Ijtema.
-She attracts Muslim around the world.
-Moreover there are a few people of Hinduism, Christianity and Buddhism come to Bangladesh for religious interests.
-According to Parjatan Corporation of Bangladesh, 8,983 tourists (Table 1) visit Bangladesh for religious purpose in 2009.
+According to GTA Muslims News & Resources (n.d.), Bangladesh is the world's third-largest Muslimmajority nation, with Muslims making up nearly 90 percent of its 144 million populations.
+She arranges so many religious programs like Bishwa Ijtema which attract Muslim around the world.
+Moreover there are a small number of people of Hinduism, Christianity and Buddhism come to Bangladesh for religious interests.
+According to Parjatan Corporation of Bangladesh, 8,983 tourists (Table 4) visit Bangladesh for religious purpose in 2009.